eea/eea.docker.esbootstrap/docs/Details.md

 - **Symptom:** data is indexed, but the facets doesn't look good **Check:**
   - the analyzer used to identify terms.
   - check if the analyzer/mapping is valid.
 For this you can do:
 ```~ curl -XGET '<elastic_host>:9200/<index_name>/_settings?pretty'  ```
 ```~ curl -XGET '<elastic_host>:9200/<index_name>/_mapping/<elastic_type>?pretty' ```
 check in the **_settings** if the filters and analyzers are present.
 If not, probably there is a typo, or a filter or analyzer is missing check if the **_mapping** is correct, similar with the configured one.
 If not, probably there is a typo

+ **For DEVs**
+ - **Symptom on local dev env:** if create_index timeout, check IP of host in docker-compose file for the application

 ### __Default configuration demo__
 See example default custom configuration at [eea.esbootstrap.configs](https://github.com/eea/eea.esbootstrap.configs/tree/master/default)